Best Garden Hose of 2021

 We discuss a wide range of hoses for home and garden use, some of which are the most popular and best on the market.
 After lots of testing on our urban homestead, we objectively rate each across four important metrics; durability, ease of use, quality of components, and flexibility.

 Hoses are used outdoors in various conditions and in gardens, where they are subjected to a lot of wear and tear.
 Thus, durability is a key feature of a good hose.
 We tested the hoses through day-to-day use to test durability, irrigating our food plots, watering, and attached to sprinklers.
-We also compared them in head to head tests, including running the hoses over with a car, kinking and bending each a 100 times, and tugging when connected to a spigot, noting the wear and tear on each.
+We also compared them in head to head tests, including running the hoses over with a car, kinking and bending each 100 times, and tugging when connected to a spigot, noting the wear and tear on each.
 The Flexzilla stood out as the most durable of the hoses.
-While the light green material showed dirt and scuffing, the material was unworn from any testing, and the collars and coupling showed no wear and tear after heavy use.
+The Continental ContiTech Premium was a close match to the Flexilla's durability.
+The light pink material on the Continental hid dirt better than the light green Flexilla.

 The Water Right 400 Series was the second-best in durability testing.
 The Water Right showed nearly no wear from our car test, and connections and collars stood up to our testing with no signs of wear.
 This only came in second because it was more prone to kinking and showed slight wear at these kinking points.
 The most durable expandable hose was the Grow Green Expandable Garden Hose.
 The Grow Green was the only expandable to show no signs of damage from our durability testing.
 Expandable hoses tended to show signs of wear after daily use near the connections and collars.
 Still, the Grow Green showed none, making it the only expandable option to earn top points in durability.